The political landscape has changed in Higgins!

 Even though Australia has world leading solar and wind resources, and massive potential for renewables-led exports, our government still is promoting gas expansion with over 100 fossil fuel projects in the pipeline with a total emissions potential equal to an eye-watering 5% of global industrial emissions.

-It’s time to shift our politics!
+We have to shift our politics!

 This page is authorised by Lighter Footprints Inc, Register Number A0095302A, Kew Victoria